jtlapp/electron-affinity/README.md

 The restorer function need not be the same for all APIs; each can use its own restorer, or it can opt to use no restorer at all.

-You can also use the restorer function to restore exceptions that are relayed to the window for rethrowing in the window.
+You can also use the restorer function to restore the classes of exceptions that are relayed to the window for rethrowing in the window.

 ### Relaying Exceptions

 Main APIs can cause exceptions to be thrown in the calling window.
 This is useful for communicating errors for which the window is the cause, such as incorrect login credentials or incorrect file format for a user-selected file.

-The mechanism is simple:
+The mechanism is simple.
+From within the main API:

 1. Create the object that is to be thrown in the window.
 2. Wrap that object in an instance of `RelayedError`.